-NATO identifies three de-escalating and preventive measures: "activities to deepen mutual understanding to ameliorate attitudes; preventive diplomacy, both formal and informal, to
+NATO identifies three de-escalating and preventive measures: "activities to deepen mutual contradictions, and crisis management to change behaviour."
+These measures are part of

 7 Johan Galtung, 'Violence, Peace, and Peace Research', Journal of Peace Research 6, no. 3 (1969): 167-91